rapid7/savery/README.md

   * Opera <15
   * Safari <6

+Please note that it is highly recommended to include a `Promise` polyfill, as it will be needed for `savery` to work in the following environments:
+* IE 10/111
+* IE Mobile 10/11
+* Safari <7.1
+* iOS Safari <8
+* Android browser <4.4.4

 ### Additional information

 The `data` property in `savery` will accept anything for use in the `Blob` construction, however `canvas` elements specifically need to have the data converted by the `canvas.toBlob()` method prior to calling via `savery`.